-We are using gene transfer techniques to modify organisms’ genome, especially the plant genome.
+We are using gene transfer techniques to modify organisms’ genomes, especially the plant genome.
 To create various genetically modified plant species.

 Furthermore, genetically modified organisms are constructed to produce proteins, therapeutics, drugs and other important biomolecules.

-The gene transfer technique is further practiced to cure disease and to treat patients.
+The gene transfer technique is further practiced to cure disease and treat patients.

 Genes transfer techniques such as horizontal or vertical is performed to fulfill one global objective that is to create variations.
 The purpose of this is to make an organism adaptive in the present environment.

 Nonetheless, artificial gene transfer is performed to benefit us only.
 Prior ethical consent must be taken before performing any genetic engineering experiments.

 Burmeister AR.
 Horizontal Gene Transfer.
 Evol Med Public Health.
 2015;2015(1):193-194.
 Published 2015 Jul 29. doi:10.1093/emph/eov018.